UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 ANTARESIAN RELIQUARY (2020):
 * Former Ranger: Possessing an energy blaster instead of a rifle, these guys are a bit scarier than the ordinary zombie that they spawn with.
 * Plasma Elite: A variant of the former captain up above; these guys shoot blue energy bolts in volleys of three instead, and spawn with the chaingunner.
+	* Change: Uses a blue color scheme more remniscent of Struggle, to make it visually distinct from the Former Captain.
 * Reliquary Arachnotron: A variant of the arachnotron that uses the energy bolts used by the former ranger and plasma elite.

 BOSSES: